mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 Luckily, we have already created the model &emdash; it's the `Article` entity class.
 We will use [VoK-ORM](https://github.com/mvysny/vok-orm) which will map the Article object to a relational database.
 By default it will map to the "Article" table.
 To create the table, we will have to create the migration.

-> **Note:** Sql2o is smart enough to automatically map column names to the Article class properties, which means you don't have to provide the database name for each entity property, as that is done automatically by Sql2o.
+> **Note:** vok-orm is smart enough to automatically map column names to the Article class properties, which means you don't have to provide the database name for each entity property, as that is done automatically by vok-orm.

 To create the migration, create a file named `V01__CreateArticle.sql` in the `web/src/main/resources/db/migration` directory, with the following contents: